All in One View

 - coordinate definitions

-Examples include CF standard names, attributes, and controlled vocabularies.
+Examples include Climate and Forecast (CF) standard names, attributes, and controlled vocabularies.
 Without semantic interoperability, datasets cannot be reliably interpreted, compared, or combined.

 Technical interoperability = access